freevariable/Fulgance/README.md

 - Blocks are unidirectional, except the ones protected by a **reversing signal**
 - In each segment, you need to describe the location of signals (SIGs), stations (STAs) and speed limits (TIVs).
 - All route and schedule data are kept in simple, self-explanatory text files.
 Lines beginning with a hash are ignored, as one would expect.
-####Signalling guide
+#### Signalling guide
 The following on-track signals are or will be implemented:
-- "Type 1": this is the usual 3-aspect signal.
+- *Type 1*: this is the usual 3-aspect signal.
 The possible states are: VL (green, all clear), A (yellow, prepare to stop at next signal) and C (red, impassable stop).
-- "Type 2": this is a buffer signal that allows reversing to a segment which is different from the origin segment.
+- *Type 2*: this is a buffer signal that allows reversing to a segment which is different from the origin segment.
 As far as the origin segment is concerned, its only possible state is C (red, impassable).
 As for the next segment (in the reversed direction), the state depends on (a) the switch position and (b) the next block occupation.
-- "Type 3": this is a 3-aspect signal, like type 1.
+- *Type 3*: this is a 3-aspect signal, like type 1.
 But type 3 must always **precede** a type 2 or 4D, as it manages the switch in the upcoming junction.
 - "Type 4D": this is a diverging junction signal, used to stitch segments together.
 - "Type 4C": this is a converging junction signal, used to stitch segments together.
 Junction signals can manage only two legs, no less, no more.
 One leg is the main segment (left or right), the other one to the diverging/converging segment (left or right).Junction signals must have a unique name in both segments so that the engine may perform the segments stitching properly.

 ### Requirements
-#### Single and multi core environnement
+#### Single and multi engines environnement
 - Python 2.7
 - A redis server running on the localhost (apt-get install redis-server in Ubuntu).
 Redis is used for signal aspects real-time management.
-#### Multi core environment
+#### Multi engines environment
 - taskset (part of utils-linux in Ubuntu).
 Note: in multi-core environments, redis is also used for inter-process synchronisation.
 #### Jumpseat